genwro-ai/blog/content/posts/cfe/intro/index.md

 when AI makes a decision about us, how can we understand why and &mdash; more importantly &mdash; what we could change to get a different outcome?

-Explainable AI (XAI) is all about answering those questions, pulling back the curtain on black-box algorithms.
+Explainable AI (XAI) is all about answering those questions, pulling back the curtain from black-box algorithms.
 But while most XAI tools tell you what went wrong, one approach &mdash; counterfactual explanations (CFEs) &mdash; goes further.
 CFEs don't just tell you why an AI decided what it did, but shows you how that decision could be different.

 # XAI Basics: LIME, SHAP, and the CFE Twist

-Explainable AI (XAI) emerged from a simple need: if AI systems make decisions affecting people's lives, those decisions should be understandable.
+Explainable AI (XAI) {{< cite "manifesto, survey" >}} emerged from a simple need: if AI systems make decisions affecting people's lives, those decisions should be understandable.
 Traditional approaches like LIME (Local Interpretable Model-agnostic Explanations)
 {{< cite "lime" >}} and SHAP (SHapley Additive exPlanations) {{< cite "shap" >}} have become the workhorses of XAI.
-These methods tell us what features matter in a prediction:
+These methods tell us what features matter in a prediction.

 LIME creates a simplified, interpretable model around a specific prediction, while SHAP assigns importance values to each feature based on game theory principles.
 LIME zooms in on local decisions and SHAP spreads the credit across all features.